benso-io/posta/README.md

 <img src="./images/listeners.png" alt="Listeners"></p>

 ## Console
-At the console sections, we can modify the original postMessage traffic, and replay the messages with the tampered values which will get sent from the Origin to it's Iframe.
+In the console section, we can modify the original `postMessage` traffic, and replay the messages with the tampered values which will be sent from the Origin to its iframe.

-We should make tests and see if we can affect the behaviour of the website by changing the postMessage content, If we manage to do so, It's time to try and exploit if from different origin, by Clicking the "Simulate exploit"
+We should make tests and see if we can affect the behavior of the website by changing the `postMessage` content.
+If we manage to do so, it's time to try and exploit if from a different Origin, by clicking "Simulate exploit".

 <p align="center"><img src="./images/console.png" alt="Console">
 <img src="./images/buttons.png" alt="Buttons"></p>